agoose77/qt-jsonschema-form/README.md

 ## Unsupported validators
 Currently this tool does not support `anyOf` or `oneOf` directives.
 The reason for this is simply that these validators have different semantics depending upon the context in which they are found.
 Primitive support could be added with meta-widgets for type schemas.

+Additionally, the `$ref` keyword is not supported.
+This will be fixed, but is waiting on some proposed upstream changes in `jsonschema`

 ## Example
 ```python3
 import sys